LIU-Binbin/much-worse-jekyll-theme/ResearchHighlights.md

 momentum space.
 We design topological circuits that correspond to our Hamiltonian and perform simulations, which agree with our theoretical predictions.
 Our findings suggest new routes for exploring topological edge responses with projective symmetries in artificial systems.
 ***
-{% include image.html url="https://liu-binbin.github.io/assets/research/rashba-bmr.JPG" caption="" max_width="180px" align="right" %} <br />
+{% include image.html url="https://liu-binbin.github.io/assets/research/rashba-bmr.JPG" caption="" max_width="180px" align="right" %}
 ## Large Bilinear Magnetoresistance (BMR) from Rashba Spin-Splitting on the Surface of a Topological Insulator <br />
 We discover Rashba spin-splitting quantum well states developed near the surface of \(Bi_2Se_3\) decorated with transition-metal atoms Cu or Au, which, with the band bending process, explains the observed unusual large BMR in experiments. <br />
 ***
 ## Higher-order Topology in Moiré Superlattice <br />
-{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="150px" align="left" %}
+{% include image.html url="https://liu-binbin.github.io/assets/research/tbgpy.JPG" caption="" max_width="100px" align="left" %}
 We identify the twisted bilayer α-graphyne as a new second-order topological insulator from first-principles and model calculations and demonstrat that the second-order topological states in moiré honey-comb lattices are generally induced by moiré magnetism or Zeeman fields.